Stuttering is not bad

 As an assignment, as an exercise I want you to write down on a blank piece of paper why stuttering is bad for you.
 Anything that comes to your mind.

-If you don’t have a piece of paper create a note for it on your smartphone or you can get vulnerable and share in the comments - why is it bad for you?
+If you don’t have a piece of paper create a note for it on your smartphone or you can get vulnerable and share it as a comment to my video.
 Don’t filter it.
 Let it all out.

 And then, as you’ve poured it out and I want you to analyze it.